A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Numerical experiments

-\paragraph{State-of-the-art methods} The following algorithms are used to compare our algorithms to the literature. \setlist[description]{font=\normalfont\bfseries\space,labelindent=10pt} \begin{description} \item[1.
-FEM BFGS:] Similar to the work in~\cite{QGVW2017,paper1}, we perform a standard projected BFGS method that is solely based on classical FEM evaluations.
-This means that the high-fidelity space $V_h$ is used as the only approximation space, and no reduced approach is used. \item[2.
-TR-RB BFGS \cite{paper1}:] Given the FEM discretization used for Method 1, we use a trust-region reduced basis algorithm with full certification and global RB evaluations based on FEM enrichments.
-As the reduced model, we choose the NCD-corrected approach with Lagrangian enrichment, cf.~\cite{paper1}.
-Moreover, we use the projected BFGS as the ROM-based TR sub-problem.
-As explained in \cref{sec:relaxed}, after each sub-problem, the global RB model is enriched after acceptance of the iterate, and the algorithm is terminated with a FEM-based FOC-type criterion. \end{description}
+\textbf{State-of-the-art methods.} The following algorithms are used to compare to the literature. \setlist[description]{font=\normalfont\bfseries\space,labelindent=10pt} \begin{description} \item[1.
+FEM BFGS] Similar to the work in~\cite{QGVW2017,paper1}, we perform a standard projected BFGS method solely based on classical FEM evaluations.
+This means that the high-fidelity space $V_h$ is the only approximation space, and no reduced approach is used. \item[2.
+TR-RB BFGS from \cite{paper1}] Given the FEM discretization from Method 1, we use the trust-region reduced basis algorithm with full certification and global RB evaluations based on FEM enrichments (\cref{alg:basic_TRRB} with $\varepsilon^{(k)} \equiv 0$).
+As the reduced model, we choose the non-conforming dual (NCD)-corrected approach with Lagrangian enrichment and the respective error estimation.
+This reduction approach has shown very good robustness properties and fast convergence.
+Moreover, we use the projected BFGS as the ROM-based TR sub-problem. \end{description}